 Welcome to the College of Arts and Sciences (CAS) at Fayetteville State University.
 FSU has a long history of empowering people through education and the faculty and staff in the College of Arts and Sciences are proud to carry on that tradition.
+With over 200 full-time faculty members, we are by far the largest academic unit in the university.
 We offer high quality programs in an inclusive and nurturing environment.
 Our college is populated with faculty and staff who fully embrace the student-focused mission of Fayetteville State University.
 I am proud to be the Dean of a College with such hard working and dedicated people.

-To improve student services and retention, the College established a CAS Office of Academic Advising (OAA) in the new Science and Technology Building on May 1, 2013.
-The OAA is to serve many purposes, including the initial transfer equivalency review and advising of all transfer students interested in CAS majors, the coordination and initial advising of all online students in the College, initial advising of undeclared majors as they transition from University College, provide backup and support for faculty academic advisors in the College, and actively engage in all recruitment and advising activities such as First Steps and Open House.
+To improve student services and retention, the CAS Office of Academic Advising (OAA) serves students by offering transfer students interested in CAS majors their initial transfer equivalency review and academic advising, the coordination and initial advising of all online students in the College, the initial advising of undeclared majors as they transition from University College, backup and support for faculty academic advisors in the College, and active engagement in all recruitment and advising activities such as First Steps, Fall Preview, and Open House.
+We are currently expanding the number of professional advisors in several high-need areas.

 I hope you will choose to join us in our journey to empower people through education and improve the quality of life of all the members of our society.